Dram Shop Liability Lawyer in NYC

 In some states, more than one alcoholic vendor can be held accountable for the impairment of an individual who injured or killed someone else in a drunk driving accident.
 This is where dram shop liability and comparative negligence often meet up.

 The following is a good example of a situation in which this would be the case.
 Imagine that someone participates in a bar crawl that involves five night spots.
-If this person is involved in a drunk driving accident that kills a family, any or all participating pubs and taverns could be held partly responsible for the wrongful death, along with the driver of the automobile.
+If this person is later involved in a drunk driving accident that kills a family, any or all participating pubs and taverns could be held partly responsible for the wrongful deaths, along with the driver of the automobile.
 This may include even the first bar visited prior to the individual’s intoxication.

 Again, these laws are controversial, but they do aid in making businesses look out for more than their bottom lines when serving up drinks.